discos/doc/user/srt/source/Backend.rst

 command the device, receive data from it and then write these data using a standard output (FITS format).

-In order to configure the spectrometer, select it with the chooseBackend command and use one of the following commands in operatorInput:
+In order to configure the spectrometer, select it with the ``chooseBackend`` command and use one of the following commands in the operatorInput:

 .. describe:: > initialize=XK77